Amazon ElastiCache managed maintenance and service updates help page

 For Memcached nodes, the replacement process brings up an empty new node and terminates the current node.
 The new node will be unavailable for a short period during the switch.
 Once switched, your application may see performance degradation while the empty new node is populated with cache data.

-For Redis nodes, the replacement process is designed to make a best effort to retain your existing data and requires successful Redis replication.
+For Redis OSS nodes, the replacement process is designed to make a best effort to retain your existing data and requires successful replication.
 We try to replace just enough nodes from the same cluster at a time to keep the cluster stable.
 You can provision primary and read replicas in different availability zones.
 In this case, when a node is replaced, the data will be synced from a peer node in a different availability zone.
-We also recommend that you upgrade your Redis engine version to 5.0.6 or higher as those engine versions have improved stability and enable your clusters to continuously serve incoming write requests during patching activities if they have auto-failover enabled.
+We also recommend that you upgrade your Redis OSS version to 5.0.6 or higher as those engine versions have improved stability and enable your clusters to continuously serve incoming write requests during patching activities if they have auto-failover enabled.
 Finally, if your configuration includes only one primary and one single replica per shard, we recommend adding additional replicas prior to the patching.
 This will prevent reduced availability and risk during the patching process.
-For single node Redis clusters, we recommend that sufficient memory is available to Redis, as described here.
-For Redis replication groups with multiple nodes, we also recommend scheduling the replacement during a period with low incoming write traffic.
+For single node clusters, we recommend that sufficient memory is available to Redis OSS as described here.
+For replication groups with multiple nodes, we also recommend scheduling the replacement during a period with low incoming write traffic.

 For Memcached nodes, schedule your maintenance window during a period with low incoming write traffic, test your application for failover and use the ElastiCache provided "smarter" client.
 You cannot avoid data loss as Memcached has data purely in memory.

-For Redis, Cluster mode configuration has the best availability during managed or unmanaged operations and it is always recommended to use a cluster mode supported client which connects to the cluster discovery endpoint.
+For Redis OSS, cluster mode configuration has the best availability during managed or unmanaged operations and it is always recommended to use a cluster mode supported client which connects to the cluster discovery endpoint.
 For cluster mode disabled, it is recommended to always use the primary endpoint for all the write operations.
 The individual node endpoints of the replica nodes can be used for all the read operations.
 If auto-failover is enabled in the cluster, primary node may change, therefore, the application should confirm the role of the node and update all the read endpoints to ensure that you aren't causing a major load on the master.
 With auto failover disabled, the role of the node will not change, however the downtime in managed or unmanaged operations is higher as compared to clusters with auto failover enabled.
 Avoid directing read requests to read replicas only.
 If you configure your client to direct read requests to read replicas only, ensure that you have at least two read replicas to avoid any read interruption during maintenance.

 We recommend that you allow ElastiCache to manage your node replacements for you during your scheduled maintenance window.
 You can specify your preferred time for replacements via the weekly maintenance window when you create an ElastiCache cluster.
 For changing your maintenance window to a more convenient time later, you can use the ModifyCacheCluster API or click on Modify in the ElastiCache Management Console.